Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8inclass.md

   c.In a baggy or cup!

 7. Seal it!
 You can either put it in a plastic bag, plastic wrap, or cup.

 *Remember, you want to LOOSELY SEAL your bag to allow for gas exchange so that the material can harden.*

+#### Finish
+(suggested time: 10 min)

+8. Label the bag/cup and ask your TA where to place it.

+9. As a team, clean up your space completely. leaving the space better than you found it.
+To do so:
+a.
+Take all biomaterials and anything that touched biomaterial (e.g. trash bag coverings on the tables in 112) and place them in the trash.
+b.
+Wipe down your countertops with ethanol. c.Please clean your bowls in the sink after dumping the mushroom wastematerial in the trash bins.
+Please give your bowl to a TA afterwards forstorage.